Recently a mom emailed me:

 And that is OK.

 The end of that marriage was not my decision, though in hindsight I knew what I could have done to make him stay (beg), and I didn’t.
-I never visit the idea of a reconciliation with him.
+I never visit the idea of a reconciliation with him (I even sold my engagement ring to make a point of it).
 I’m done, and it is because I know I am so, so much happier outside that marriage.

 Even if it means that I am not in a relationship.